valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

     SET foo x (foo is now 11)
     SET foo y (foo is now 11)

 Something is wrong!
 We incremented the value two times, but instead of going from 10 to 12, our key holds 11.
 This is because the increment done with `GET / increment / SET` *is not an atomic operation*.
-Instead the INCR provided by Redis, Memcached, ..., are atomic implementations, and the server will take care of protecting the key during the time needed to complete the increment in order to prevent simultaneous accesses.
+Instead the INCR provided by Valkey, Memcached, ..., are atomic implementations, and the server will take care of protecting the key during the time needed to complete the increment in order to prevent simultaneous accesses.

-What makes Redis different from other key-value stores is that it provides other operations similar to INCR that can be used to model complex problems.
-This is why you can use Redis to write whole web applications without using another database like an SQL database, and without going crazy.
+What makes Valkey different from other key-value stores is that it provides other operations similar to INCR that can be used to model complex problems.
+This is why you can use Valkey to write whole web applications without using another database like an SQL database, and without going crazy.

 Beyond key-value stores: lists
 ---

-In this section we will see which Redis features we need to build our Twitter clone.
-The first thing to know is that Redis values can be more than strings.
-Redis supports Lists, Sets, Hashes, Sorted Sets, Bitmaps, and HyperLogLog types as values, and there are atomic operations to operate on them so we are safe even with multiple accesses to the same key.
+In this section we will see which Valkey features we need to build our Twitter clone.
+The first thing to know is that Valkey values can be more than strings.
+Valkey supports Lists, Sets, Hashes, Sorted Sets, Bitmaps, and HyperLogLog types as values, and there are atomic operations to operate on them so we are safe even with multiple accesses to the same key.
 Let's start with Lists:

     LPUSH mylist a (now mylist holds 'a')
     LPUSH mylist b (now mylist holds 'b','a')